Clinical trials and other research on medicinal cannabis

 There are different types of cannabis, and these can contain over 400 various compounds in the raw form.
 We need to research cannabis products using known stable active components, so that treatment outcomes can be compared and replicated.

-Research is underway in other areas to clinically trial a range of medicinal products:
+Research is underway both in Australia and internationally to clinically trial a range of medicinal products, visit the Australian New Zealand Clinical Trials Registry